aldo-gutierrez/bitmasksorter/README.md

 After hearing about Ska Sort using the ideas described in the forums I created the class RadixByteSorter which uses bytes instead of bits.
 The main difference between RadixByteSorterInt and RadixBitSorter is that RadixByteSorter works on bytes and RadixBitSorter works on bits.

-RadixByteSorterInt when working an all bytes should have the same performance than SkaSort.
+RadixByteSorterInt when working an all bytes should have the same performance as SkaSort.
 See the C++ Implementation for more details on SkaSort
 RadixBitSorter is faster than RadixByteSorter and SkaSort when less than 31 bits are in the bitmask otherwise SkaSort and RadixByteSorter should be faster

 Radix Bit Sorter Optimizations: